-Monday Brexit Meeting Reportedly Cancelled As EU Plans Emergency 'No Deal' Summit
+Cables Slides After UK, EU 'Pause' Brexit Deal Negotiations, Blowing Monday Deadline

+"Despite constructive and intensive negotiations, several key issues remain unresolved," one senior EU diplomat said.
+"No further negotiations are planned ahead of the European Council.
+The EU negotiator will brief the leaders who will then assess the progress so far."

+While negotiators have held the exact details of the agreement close, it appears objections over the status of Northern Ireland and a "temporary customs arrangement" have been the biggest sticking points.
+While the outcome of these talks is looking increasingly uncertain, the one thing analysts can say for sure is that markets, which have optimistically priced in a resolution to the increasingly fraught negotiations, won't be pleased to hear this.

-Update: In the latest indication that this weekend's frenzied negotiations will end in a stalemate, Reuters reports that EU leaders have been notified that no deal has been reached.
+Update 1: In the latest indication that this weekend's frenzied negotiations will end in a stalemate, Reuters reports that EU leaders have been notified that no deal has been reached.
 Meanwhile, reports have emerged that Monday's meeting, which was intended to finalize the details of an outline Brexit treaty ahead of a larger summit of EU leaders on Wednesday, has been cancelled.

 - EU AMBASSADORS FOR 27 MEMBER STATES WERE TOLD THERE WAS NO DEAL YET WITH BRITAIN ON WITHDRAWAL TERMS - TWO DIPLOMATIC SOURCES: RTRS